Can I sell, donate or give away my handmade soap and skincare products?

-In a nutshell, the answer is yes, but only once you have jumped through an awful lot of hoops to comply with EU legislation.
-And whilst I know we have left the EU, it has been made very clear that nothing will change , and rightly so, after all - we are looking at products that are applied directly to the skin, the largest organ we possess.
+Here in the UK the answer is yes, but only once you have jumped through an awful lot of hoops to comply with relevant legislation, and rightly so, after all - we are looking at products that are applied directly to the skin, the largest organ we possess.
 If you want to jump straight into the legislation then you can find it here but like most gov.uk websites it is a little wordy so read on if you would like the short version.

-So, as a guide, before you can sell or donate your soap to anyone (other than make it for close family and friends personal use) you need to do the following.
+As a guide, before you can sell or donate your soap and other products to anyone (other than gift it to close family and friends for their personal use) you need to do the following.

-After obtaining those papers you need to register yourself as the Responsible Person and your products on the Cosmetic Products Portal - there are now different ones for the UK and EU so which one you use depends on where you are selling your products.
+After obtaining those papers you need to register yourself as the Responsible Person and your products on the UK Cosmetic Products Portal - there are now different ones for the UK and EU so which one you use depends on where you are selling your products.
 If you are in the UK and want to sell in the EU you will need to upload your products to the EU portal too PLUS have a Responsible Person located in the EU.

-You need to keep a record detailing your Good Manufacturing Practice (GMP), ie detail where you will make your soap, where and how raw materials and packaging will be stored, use of suitable equipment, waste disposal, how you ensure your finished product is of the correct weight and quality.
-This is not a complete list by any stretch but an idea of what needs to be included.
-(Be aware that in some countries a completely separate soap making area is required, away from the domestic kitchen for example).
+You need to keep a record detailing your Good Manufacturing Practice (GMP), ie detail where you will make your products, where and how raw materials and packaging will be stored, stock rotation, use of suitable equipment, waste disposal, how you ensure your finished product is of the correct weight and quality.
+This sounds like a very formal document but is probably the easiest part of compliance.

 How will anyone know I am not jumping through all these hoops I hear you ask?
 Rest assured, Trading Standards can (and do) check.
-Plus should you have a problem and need to claim on your insurance it will become apparent very quickly when you are asked to produce documents that you just don't have, and then your insurance will be invalid.
+Plus should you have a problem and need to claim on your insurance it will become apparent very quickly, you may be asked to produce documents that you just don't have, and then your insurance will be invalid.

 I hope that has answered some questions for you, it is a large and complex subject and there is far more to it than just this (soap made to look like food is not allowed for example) but it gives you a taste of what you may be letting yourself in for.
-It may also explain why that bar of handmade soap costs way more than something mass produced in the supermarket !
+It may also explain why handmade products cost significantly more than something mass produced for the supermarket !

-But don't let this put you off learning how to make your own soap, you can make as much as you like for personal use of your close friends and family plus who knows where it may lead in the future.
-Soap making is seriously addictive !
+But don't let this put you off learning how to make your own skincare products, you can make as much as you like for personal use of your close friends and family plus who knows where it may lead in the future.